 Capacity building for the strategic promotion of young professionals in the environmental sector in the Republic of Moldova

-The 2014-2023 environmental strategy adopted in 2014 aims at the broad harmonisation of environmental standards with the European Union.
-As a result, the requirements of European law have already been extensively transferred to Moldovan national law at the legislative level.
-However, the legislation enacted is characterised by a high enforcement deficit.
+The 2014-2023 environmental strategy adopted in 2014 aims to achieve broad harmonization of environmental standards with the European Union.
+As a result, the requirements of European law have already been extensively transposed into Moldovan national law at legislative level.
+However, the legislation enacted is characterized by a high enforcement deficit.

-The project aims to strategically improve the development of organisations for the necessary promotion of young professionals in the environmental sector in the Republic of Moldova.
-Organisational development and individual support go hand in hand with an increase in the professionalism of the organisations as well as an increase in the attractiveness for young professionals to work in the environmental sector.
-The upcoming generational change in the environmental sector of the Republic of Moldova can only be successfully shaped with a combined targeted promotion of organisations and young professionals in order to maintain and further qualify the established organisations.
+The project aims to strategically improve the development of organizations for the necessary promotion of young talent in the environmental NGO sector in the Republic of Moldova.
+Organizational development and individual support go hand in hand with an increase in the professionalism of the organizations as well as an increase in the attractiveness of working in the environmental sector for young professionals.
+The upcoming generational change in the environmental sector in the Republic of Moldova can only be successfully shaped with a combination of targeted support for organizations and junior staff to maintain and further qualify the established organizations.

-In the course of the project, young professionals are enabled to work as junior staff and managers.
-The young professionals will be given a targeted insight into the fields of activity and processes of environmental NGOs and trained by experienced environmental NGO and government employees from the Republic of Moldova and Germany.
-The aim is to transfer the experience and knowledge of experienced actors (NGOs, local authorities, ministries) in a targeted manner and adapted to the needs of young people.
+In the course of the project, junior staff and potential junior staff (high school graduates, university graduates, doctoral students, young scientists) are empowered to work as junior staff and managers.
+The junior staff are to gain a targeted insight into the fields of activity and processes of environmental NGOs and will be trained by experienced environmental NGO employees and public authority employees from the Republic of Moldova and Germany.
+The aim is to transfer the experience and knowledge of experienced players (NGOs, local authorities, ministries) in a targeted manner and adapted to the needs of junior staff.

 The project implements the following specific measures to achieve these goals:

-• Analysis of actors in the environmental sector in the Republic of Moldova
+• Analysis of environmental stakeholders in the Republic of Moldova

-• Creation and maintenance of an information portal of environmental NGOs in the Republic of Moldova
+• Creation and maintenance of an information portal on environmental NGOs in the Republic of Moldova (with subsequent handover to a mold. authority)

-• Development of a guide on organisational development for Moldovan NGOs
+• Creation of a guide to organizational development for mold.
+NGOs

-• Development of a methodological manual on the promotion of young professionals in the environmental sector in the Republic of Moldova
+• Development of a methodological handbook for the promotion of young talent in the environmental sector in the Republic of Moldova

-• NGO simulation game for Moldovan young professionals
+• NGO business game for mold.
+Junior staff

 06/2020 – 02/2023